Glitch effectGlitch effectGlitch effect

 Man-in-the-middle

-A type of cyber attack a threat actor uses to put themselves in the middle of two parties, normally a user and an application to intercept their communications or data exchanges to use for malicious purposes.
+This type of cyber attack involves a threat actor putting themselves in the middle of two parties, normally a user and an application, to intercept their communications or data exchanges to use for malicious purposes.

 Text Link